rickystream94/rickystream94.github.io/mywebsite/content/projects/phrasebook_app.md

 {{< icon "google" >}}  Get the app from Google Play Store
 {{< /button >}}

-The application has been developed as part of the final project of the [Personal Data Interaction for Mobile and Wearables](http://kurser.dtu.dk/course/2015-2016/02808) in the Technical University of Denmark, A.Y.
-2016/17.
+The application has been developed as part of the final project of the [Personal Data Interaction for Mobile and Wearables](http://kurser.dtu.dk/course/2015-2016/02808) in the Technical University of Denmark, AY 2016/17.

 ## Project Teaser